Get Help On Your Device Design

 • Neglecting timing constraints in CLBs

-can result in significant issues affecting product performance and regulatory compliance when utilizing FPGA building blocks.
+can result in significant issues affecting product performance and when utilizing .
 Furthermore, specialized components may include:

 • Block RAM for data storage